EPW80/Automated-Trading-System/readme.md

 - Backtesting: Evaluates the performance of the trading strategy through backtesting.
 - Interactive Frontend: Provides a user-friendly interface for selecting symbols, viewing data, and running backtests.
 - Graphical Visualization: Displays price charts for the selected ETFs over a specified date range.
+- Publisher-Subscriber Pattern: Implements the Pub/Sub pattern to update the user interface with new data dynamically.

 ## Installation